rkwitt/teaching/WS2425/CV/PS/README.md

 ## News / Important dates

+- Mapping of StudentID to an anonymized ID will be handed out in the next PS!
 - **Begin of PS**: Oct.
 2nd, 2024 (Vorbesprechung/Administrative stuff)
 - **Location**: Rechnerraum, Jakob-Haringer Str.
 2